 Linde completed a third Build-A-Bike workshop for it’s Supply, Transport and Sales Managers near San Francisco, California recently.
-This was the third Build-A-Bike workshop in a series of four events being held at each of their regional headquarters around the country this fall.
-The Linde Group is a world leading supplier of industrial, process and speciality gases and is one of the most profitable engineering companies.
+This was the third Build-A-Bike reg; workshop in a series of four events being held at each of their regional headquarters around the country this fall.
+The Linde Group is a world-leading supplier of industrial, process and specialty gases and is one of the most profitable engineering companies.
 Linde products and services can be found in nearly every industry, in more than 100 countries.
 Linde has more than 50,500 employees working in more than 100 countries worldwide.
-They are gathering the managers in the four regions for their annual conference, and included Build-A-Bike as a way to keep their commitment to the communities where they work by donating bikes to local children.
+They are gathering the managers in the four regions for their annual conference and included Build-A-Bike reg; as a way to keep their commitment to the communities where they work by donating bikes to local children.

 Throughout the event, there was a lot of energy and a strong air of competition!
 The initial activities presented opportunities for the teams to interact with each other and test their memory skills.
 The group was also challenged to step outside of their comfort zones and think quickly on their feet.
 Everyone had a great time cheering for each other and showing off their creative sides.